Spring Makers Fair

 at The British Engineerium, The Droveway, Hove, BN3 7QA

-Visitors will have the chance to meet and learn from a diverse range of creative small businesses, all set within the stunning, historic industrial venue.
-It’s the perfect opportunity to discover one-of-a-kind products while supporting local makers.
+Meet and shop directly from a diverse range of creative small businesses, all set within a stunning historic industrial venue.
+It’s the perfect place to find one-of-a-kind pieces while supporting independent makers.

-• Sample delicious treats (and take some home!)
+• Sample delicious local produce (and take your favourites home)

-• Enjoy street food and pop-up deli options available throughout the weekend
+• Tuck into street food and pop-up deli offerings available all weekend

 The Engineerium is situated to the North East side of Hove Park, next to Waitrose Hove/Corals Greyhound Stadium just off Nevill Road (once in the vicinity you’ll easily spot its towering chimney!)